-Through July 31, an estimated 892,932 pounds of Red Snapper have been harvested by recreational anglers fishing from private and state-licensed charter vessels (Figure 1).
-The estimated reporting rate for private vessels has been approximately 50% through the previous three Update Reports and remains the same (50.4%) through this report period.
-Reporting rates for state-licensed charter vessels has fallen from 50% in the previous Update Report to 36.0%.
-ADCNR staff have interviewed 258 private vessels and 25 state-licensed vessels during the 2019 season.
+Through September 1, an estimated 970,824 pounds of Red Snapper have been harvested by recreational anglers fishing from private and state-licensed charter vessels (Figure 1).
+The estimated reporting rate for private vessels and state licensed charter boats is 48.7% and 36%, respectively.
+ADCNR staff have interviewed 437 private vessels and 25 state-licensed vessels with Red Snapper during the reporting period.
 Enforcement will continue to check anglers to ensure compliance with the mandatory reporting requirement.

 Daily private and state-licensed charter vessel trips and mean wave heights recorded at a weather buoy located south of Orange Beach, Alabama during the 2018 season are provided in Figure 2.
 Fishing effort was highest during the first two weekends of the season.
 Wave heights were consistent for the remainder of the season and fishing effort was estimated to be 25-60% less than the first two weekends except for the fourth weekend in June which had much lower effort.
 The low number of trips may have been a result of the wave heights which were the highest of the season.
 Daily fishing effort for private and state-licensed vessels and mean wave heights during the 2019 season are provided in Figure 3.
-Mean wave heights have been higher in 2019 than in 2018.
-Three weekends had wave heights of 3 ft or higher including the weekend Hurricane Barry made landfall in Louisiana (Saturday, July 13th).
+Mean daily wave heights have been higher in 2019 than in 2018.
+Three weekends in 2019 had wave heights of 3 ft or higher including the weekend Hurricane Barry made landfall in Louisiana (Saturday, July 13th).

-Length-frequency distributions of Red Snapper sampled June 1- July 31 for both 2018 and 2019 are provided in Figures 4 and 5.
-Mean weight of fish sampled from private vessels in 2019 is 1.2 pounds less than fish sampled in 2018.
-The lower mean weight, in addition to the reduced trips, has resulted in lower landings than anticipated.
+Length-frequency distributions of Red Snapper sampled during the entire 2018 season and during the 2019 season through September 1 are provided in Figures 4 and 5, respectively.
+The mean weight of fish sampled from private vessels in 2019 is 1.2 pounds less than fish sampled during the entire 2018 season.
+The lower mean weight, in addition to the reduced number of trips, has resulted in lower landings than anticipated.
+As a result of lower than expected landings ADCNR will add an additional three days to the season; October 4-6.

 Figure 1.
-Cumulative Alabama recreational Red Snapper landings for the entire 2018 EFP season and 2019 EFP season (June 1 - July 31, 2019).
+Cumulative Alabama recreational Red Snapper landings for the entire 2018 EFP season and current 2019 EFP season (June 1 -Sept.
+1, 2019).